2 Timothy 3: Verse 5

+This verse makes clear that the listed vices "belong to heterodox Christians", given the directive that Timothy and his congregation are to keep away from them.

-The way of following Paul (3:10–17)
+The way of following Paul (verses 10–17)

 In this section Paul instructs Timothy to commit to Paul's teaching, as Timothy already shared many experiences with Paul, and urge him to 'accept the mantle of the Pauline mission'.